 Drivers are dynamic, goal-oriented individuals who are often found in leadership positions.
 They are highly productive, strong-willed, and exude confidence, but they can also make rash, impulsive decisions.

 Drivers prefer to delegate work, particularly if they find it tedious.
-They hate getting bogged down with details and instead prefer to receive the high-level overview.
+They hate getting bogged down with details and instead prefer to receive a high-level overview.
 Someone who is a Driver may be perceived as bossy, manipulative, rude, or short-sighted.
-This communication style particularly afronts Analyticals, who dislike recklessness, and Amiables, who don’t enjoy being pushed to do things.
+This communication style particularly affronts Analyticals, who dislike recklessness, and Amiables, who don’t enjoy being pushed to do things.

 If you need to provide feedback to a Driver, follow this simple directive: Be quick, be smart, be gone!
 Say what you need to see happen, provide a brief but meaningful reason for why they should adjust, and then let them get on with their day.

 “I’ve noticed several typos on the last three client proposals you submitted.
 I need you to slow down and double check your work before submitting it.
 Your performance review will be more favorable, and you’ll be eligible for a bigger bonus percentage, if you turn this around right now and I see very few mistakes moving forward.”